Tropicaljittai/FSMLights/README.md

 ## So there’s 4 states:
 -	No lights turned on (Initial state)
--	L1 turned on
+-	L1 turned on (2nd state)
--	L2 turned on
+-	L2 turned on (Possible 3rd state)
--	L3 turned on
+-	L3 turned on (Possible 3rd state)

 ## And we have 2 inputs:
 -	B1
 -	B2

-## Below is how it works visualized:
+## Below is how it works visualized for the state transitions:

 ### So, at the start, all lights are turned off by default (B1, B2, B3 = OFF), this will be ur initial state.